How many strings does a mandolin have

 As in other string instruments, the strings of a mandolin need to be regularly replaced and tuned.
 With proper care and maintenance, the mandolin strings can produce beautiful, vibrant sounds, adding depth and texture to the music.

-See also How many dents on a golf ball
+See also How many puffs does a lost mary have

 Different Types of Mandolins and Their String Counts